stephaneerard/Symfony-Git-Helper/README.rst

 Todo:
 -----

-* Add option to overload the tag/branch for CloneCommand
 * Add command to pull all repositories
 * Add a file to know which repositories have been created (when cloned) within a directory
-* Add a mass-clone command, letting user specifying multiple repositories to clone at once